Woodcraft Magazine’s 2013 Gift -Buying GuideComments (0)

 Starting Out: FastCap 16' Story Pole Tape #826097, $9.39

 Although designed for trim carpenters, this tape sports a feature that’s equally handy for those who miscount the lines between the big numbers.
 Instead, users can make a mark on the 1⁄4"-wide blank strip on the blade and use the tick to mark out the cut.
 The built-in sharpener is handy you need to restore the point on your marking pencil.

 This is the tape to own if there’s a deck, addition, or a kitchen’s worth of cabinets in your woodworker’s future.
 The patented Sight Scribe allows you to measure and mark without using a pencil: simply extend the retractable scribe, pull the tape to the desired length, and press down on the body to make your mark.
 The double-sided tape and four-way hook allow you to easily catch a stud or plywood edge and take your measurements from any angle.
 The blade is stiff enough for use as a straightedge.

-Crafted from the finest tool steel, and expertly ground, these chisels are for the discriminating craftsman.
+Crafted from the finest tool steel and expertly ground, these chisels are for the discriminating craftsman.
 The octagonal elm handles are comfortable to hold, although they aren’t meant to withstand hammer blows.
-Quality doesn’t come cheap, but bear in mind that this is the set that will be handed-down to the grandkids.
+Quality doesn’t come cheap, but bear in mind that this set will be handed-down to woodworking offspring.

 Stepping Up: DMT 600/1200 Duo-Sharp, #817198, $134.99